lammps/lammps/doc/src/Tools.rst

 https://github.com/lammps/lammps/releases.
 You can unpack the archives (or mount the macOS disk image) and run the GUI directly in place.
 The folder may also be moved around and added to the ``PATH`` environment variable so the executables will be found automatically.
-The LAMMPS GUI executable is called ``lammps-gui`` and either takes no arguments or attempts to load the first argument as LAMMPS input file.
+The LAMMPS-GUI executable is called ``lammps-gui`` and either takes no arguments or attempts to load the first argument as LAMMPS input file.

 Compilation
 ^^^^^^^^^^^

-The source for the LAMMPS GUI is included with the LAMMPS source code distribution in the folder ``tools/lammps-gui`` and thus it can be can be built as part of a regular LAMMPS compilation.  :doc:`Using CMake
+The source for the LAMMPS-GUI is included with the LAMMPS source code distribution in the folder ``tools/lammps-gui`` and thus it can be can be built as part of a regular LAMMPS compilation.  :doc:`Using CMake
 <Howto_cmake>` is required.
 To enable its compilation, the CMake
 variable ``-D BUILD_LAMMPS_GUI=on`` must be set when creating the CMake configuration.
-All other settings (compiler, flags, compile type) for LAMMPS GUI are then inherited from the regular LAMMPS build.
+All other settings (compiler, flags, compile type) for LAMMPS-GUI are then inherited from the regular LAMMPS build.
 If the Qt library is packaged for Linux distributions, then its location is typically auto-detected since the required CMake configuration files are stored in a location where CMake can find them without additional help.